GenKetsuRyu/FT_Sensor/README.md

    Setp 3: Setup the FT Sensor on  your development environment (ex: manipulator)

-   Step 4: Press "Lock Image" to start the calibration
+   Step 4: Press "Lock Image" buttom to start the calibration

    Step 5: Point the direction X, Y and Z of sensor downward below and press the relative calibration buttoms respectively